junghoon-1999/Formula1-Strategy/README.md

 3. Team strategic decisions (e.g. switching positions between the first and second driver) was something the model was not able to predict, but this is expected as the data did not hold information regarding this.

 4. When the drivers are near the starting point at the end/beginning of the lap, and the predictions are made on the opposite side, the loss is calculated by subtracting around the race not the distance between as shown in the figure below.
 This explains some of the drastic error values ranging from 4000-5000.
-This was addressed using a Custom MAE that would calculate the short distance, but the threshold was set at 4800 meters, leading to losses having extreme values.
+This was addressed using a Custom MAE that would calculate the shorter distance, but the threshold was set at 4800 meters, leading to some losses still having extreme values.

 ![img](Images/Racetrack.png "Racetrack (Bahrain)")